taytwkim/nn-perf/README.md

-# Performance Analysis of Neural Network Training
+# Performance Analysis of NN Training

 * Training workload to experiment with performance analysis tools like Nvidia Nsight.
 * Train Resnet18 and Resnet34 on CIFAR-10